An EPC Pastor’s Review of the CRC Report on Human Sexuality

 The number of times the report calls sexually sinful behavior sin is small, and the number of times it asserts that people practicing sexual sins (in particular transgenderism and homosexuality) is smaller.
 The section on pornography (pg.
 39-58) does not address porn users repenting until page 54, and only then briefly addresses it as something that is possible by God’s grace and that it will lead to healing (therapeutic).
 Pornography itself is only expressly called “sin” in off-handed ways (pg.
 45, 51, 53, 57).
 However, the church at large is condemned for being hypocritical on sexual sin, and needing to repent of its sin of objectifying women as part of church culture (pg.
 50) in order to take pornography seriously.
 Obviously, sin should be repented of, and the church as a congregation of sinners needs to repent regularly.
 The report, however, tends to frame its argument this way: the church has done a terrible job on this issue by being unloving, belligerent, hypocritical, judgmental, and cannot truly reach people engaging in this sin until it shapes up, while the people who are committing the sin need to have hope that it will be better, and by the way, they need to repent, perhaps if we think to mention it.

 This pattern holds for homosexuality: the church has failed and needs to repent (pg.
 95, 114), while the homosexual person should not have their sinful desires/actions focused upon by the church, but reminded that church membership is “for the repentant” and that they will be supported in grace when they “fall” (pg.
-121), as well as transgenderism: the church needs to repent of placing “unnecessary gender expectations” upon people (pg.
-85), which is the only thing behavior actually called sinful in this section (pg.
+121), which is true as well for transgenderism: the church needs to repent of placing “unnecessary gender expectations” upon people (pg.
+85), which is the only behavior actually called sinful in this section (pg.
 81-82), and churches need to receive transgender people as persons in God’s image “without judgment” (pg.
 88).

 Perhaps, hidden from this EPC pastor, the CRC is overrun with hypocritical churches that tolerate adultery and pornography and objectify women, yet heedlessly condemn homosexuality and transgenderism.
 But I suspect the pattern here stems from trying to outweigh the heavy conclusion of the report with a sense of openness that being franker about damning sin would obscure.
 Of course, loving the sexually immoral is incumbent upon the church; but without the report’s three-page conclusion, the preceding 145 pages would give the impression that sexual immorality, while disappointing and lamentable, is not the real problem compared to the way sexually immoral sinners are being treated by Christ’s church.

 And the report’s therapeutic ethos bleeds into its practical recommendations.
 Each section of the report concludes with recommendations for churches, pastors, and friends of the sexually immoral.
 Yet, for a denomination that believes the true church is known by the mark of exercising discipline in punishing sin (Belgic Confession 29), and a report that alludes to this in its conclusion, the report is absent of any recommendations on how to implement this disciplinary punishment.
 Well, with the exception of describing a CRC congregation’s decision to exercise discipline against the sin of transgenderism as “unfortunate” (pg.
 74).
 The report states that “homosexuality is not something that Christians can simply ignore or tolerate” (pg.
 108), but fails to describe what biblical intolerance could or should look like in the life of the church.
-Unhelpfully, since both those who practice homosexuality and who homosexually oriented are labelled “homosexual” in the report, the closest the report seems to come to this guidance is an affirmation of practicing homosexuals in church leadership, “Congregations…needs to repent when [their] attitudes and actions are sinful: treating homosexuals as if they are worse sinners than those caught up in pornography, premarital or extramarital sex; overlooking them for positions of leadership, including those of pastor, elder, and deacon instead of considering whether they are, like all officebearers need to be, living holy and godly lives (pg.
+Unhelpfully, since both those who practice homosexuality and who homosexually oriented are labelled “homosexual” in the report, the closest the report seems to come to this guidance is an affirmation of practicing homosexuals in church leadership, “Congregations…need to repent when [their] attitudes and actions are sinful: treating homosexuals as if they are worse sinners than those caught up in pornography, premarital or extramarital sex; overlooking them for positions of leadership, including those of pastor, elder, and deacon instead of considering whether they are, like all officebearers need to be, living holy and godly lives (pg.
 114).”
 The first clause is clearly describing homosexual activity, leading to the implication that practicing homosexuals should be considered eligible for church leadership, something which is not a hypothetical situation for the CRC, as the recent diaconal installation of a woman in a lesbian marriage shows.
 This is either a glaring, inexcusable oversight or a logical extension of the generally therapeutic demeanor of the report.

 There is no greater example of the therapeutic impulse in the report than its treatment of preferred pronouns for transgender people.
 The report uses masculine pronouns for a FtM transgender person (pg.
 4) and negatively assesses case studies where a transgender person’s preferred pronouns are not used by the church in favor of the pronouns corresponding to the person’s biological sex (pg.
 59, 74).
 Its guidance on churches showing hospitality urges Christians to use the preferred pronouns of transgender persons, implies that to not do so encourages suicide, and suggests that to use these pronouns is an example of Paul’s teaching in 1 Corinthians 9:22 of “becoming all things to all men.”
 On the other hand, the report urges people who do not want to use transgender pronouns to “strive to avoid giving offense as much as possible” (pg.
 86).